1. Home

 Description

-The PWK28 is a 28mm bore slide carburetor setup tuned for the popular Honda-Clone engines, including Tillotson, Predator Wildcat, Ducar, and the original Honda.
+The PWK28 is a high-performance 28mm bore slide carburetor specifically tuned for popular Honda-Clone engines, including Tillotson, Predator Wildcat, Ducar, and the original Honda models.
+Featuring a d-shaped slide design, this carburetor offers superior flow characteristics compared to traditional round-slide carburetors, delivering enhanced throttle response and consistent tuning precision.

 FAQ